Sayantan19/Sayantan19/README.md

 - 👋 Hi, I’m @Sayantan19
 - 👀 I’m interested in anything and everything for now, since I am still exploring my avenues
-- 🌱 I’m currently learning Data Science, Web Development and the usual college stuff
+- 🌱 I’m currently learning Full Stack development on Python Flask and the usual college stuff
 - 💞️ I’m looking to collaborate on anything related to web designing for now, cause that is something that I can do to a certain extent
 - 📫 Here's how you can connect with me:
 -     - LinkedIn: https://www.linkedin.com/in/sayantan-bose-860791200/